Game-Production-Spring-23/NavyGame/Pure-HTML/VideoScene/javascript/lib/README.md

 // Use functions as needed:
 lib.myLibraryFunction();
 ```
+NOTE: Make sure to add `type="module"` to your script tag where you import your javascript code in the html file!
 ## Functions list
 Below is a list of functions in the function library and a description of the function.